viperproject/chalice2silver/README.txt

     where:
       - silProgram: semper.sil.ast.Program
           is the resulting SIL program in AST form
-      - message: Seq[semper.chalice2sil.Message]
+      - messages: Seq[semper.chalice2sil.Message]
           is a sequence of warnings and errors produced during the translation process
       - programOptions: semper.chalice2sil.ProgramOptions
           contains a map of options for the translation